pathtofile/bad-bpf/README.md

 # Build
+To use pre-build binaries, grab them from the [Releases](https://github.com/pathtofile/bad-bpf/releases) page.

+To build from source, do the following:

 ## Dependecies
 As this code makes use of CO-RE, it requires a recent version of Linux that has BTF Type information.
 See [these notes in the libbpf README](https://github.com/libbpf/libbpf/tree/master#bpf-co-re-compile-once--run-everywhere)